-The day was sunny, bright and beautiful.
-A little cool with the promise of many stops on our tour of Israel today.
+Tabgha is our destination today or Ein Sheva.
+Tabgha is in Galilee and sits on the shores of the Sea of Galilee in Israel.
+The day was sunny, bright, and beautiful.
+A little cooler today than it has been with the promise of many stops on our tour of Israel today.
 We exited the bus and entered through a gate, called “Church of the Primacy of Saint Peter Mensa Christi”.
-I’m not Catholic and didn’t really know what to expect here, except knowing the church built over important sites, I expected something special.
+It is the “Church of the Multiplication Of The Loaves And Fishes”.
+I’m not Catholic and didn’t really know what to expect here, except knowing the church built over important sites, that meant a lot to me so I expected something very special.

-It’s interesting to note that the Sea of Galilee back in Jesus’s day was bigger and cleaner than it is today.
-Cleaner because there were not commercial operations nor recreational activities such as power boats polluting the water.
+It’s interesting to note that the Sea of Galilee back in Jesus’ day was bigger and cleaner than it is today.
+Cleaner because there were not commercial operations nor recreational activities such as powerboats polluting the water.
 Bigger, because sometime in the beginning of the 4th century AD there was a very large landslide in the area which pushed the northern part of the sea back a half of a mile south.

 Also of note, is that today there are 30 different species of fish in the Sea of Galilee.
 Scholars have documented that in Jesus’s day there were 153 species known to inhabit the sea.
 What a difference!

-Fisherman have always known where the ‘fishing hot spots’ are located. (just like the hot spot in Mt Baldy where we took our grandkids for a sure catch- article coming soon!).
-It turns out that we were on the shores of THE fishing hot spot on the Sea of Galilee!
+Fishermen have always known where the ‘fishing hot spots are located. (just like the hot spot in Mt Baldy where we took our grandkids for a sure catch- article coming soon!).
+It turns out that we were in Tabgha, on the shores of THE fishing hot spot on the Sea of Galilee!

 This place is in Tabgha (also spelled Tabhka).
 It’s not a city, but a small area not far from Capernaum, Jesus’s town (see article).
 In ancient times, Tabgna was known as Heptapegon – “Place of the Seven Springs”.
 The Sea of Galilee starts with melting snow from Mt Herman.
 These seven springs are hot springs, which makes the water warm and the fish love the warm water – hence a very hot fishing spot.

-There are two similar, related accounts of Jesus and Peter fishing on this very spot.
+There are two similar, related accounts of Jesus and Peter fishing on this very spot in Tabgha.

 Luke 5:4 -8 “When He had stopped speaking, He said to Simon, “Launch out into the deep and let down your nets for a catch.
 But Simon answered and said to Him, Master, we have toiled all night and caught nothing; nevertheless, at your word I will let down the net.
 And when they had done this, they caught a great number of fish, and their net was breaking.
 So they signaled to their partners to help them.
 And they came and filled both the boats, so that they began to sink.
 When Simon Peter saw it, he fell down at Jesus’ knees saying, “Depart from me, for I am a sinful man, Oh Lord.”